Every SaaS your Launceston winery bought assumes you sell a product you don't age for two years

 How to choose a developer in Launceston

 The best sign is a developer who tries to shrink the build: who tells you which parts should stay as off-the-shelf SaaS and which genuinely need custom code.
 They should describe your vintage and channel flow back to you accurately before quoting.
 Ask for a phased plan with a usable first milestone, not a big-bang launch.
 In a regional market that values reliability, choose the team that shows up and explains plainly over the one with the slickest deck.
-Adjacent builds to scope together: an ERP (Enterprise Resource Planning) backbone, an inventory management system, and a business intelligence dashboard.
+Adjacent builds to scope together: an ERP (Enterprise Resource Planning) backbone, an inventory management system, and a business intelligence (BI) dashboard.

 - !They want to rebuild everything custom; ask which parts they'd leave as SaaS and why